Discover why inpatient rehabilitation at Hutchinson Regional Medical Center might be the right choice for the next phase in your recovery.

 Once you and your doctor have made the decision that you need rehabilitation care, a Clinical Liaison from Hutchinson Regional Medical Center will help you understand what program is right for you.
 He or she will also talk to your doctor or case manager, review your chart, and speak with you and your family to understand your current situation and goals and to help make your transition to rehab as smooth as possible.

-Neurology rehabilitation is a doctor-supervised program designed for patients with injury to the brain, spinal cord or nerves.
-People with neurological injuries or disease sometimes have difficulty moving freely, speaking, swallowing, breathing, or learning.
+Neurology rehabilitation is a doctor-supervised program designed for patients with injury to the brain, spinal cord, or nerves.
+People with neurological injuries or diseases sometimes have difficulty moving freely, speaking, swallowing, breathing, or learning.
 Rehabilitation facilities that specialize in these types of injuries or diseases focus on improving function and helping patients return to a more normal life.

 Although there are more than 600 neurological diseases, common diagnoses include: